ChrstphrHll/npc_gen/students/Bera Cauladra.md

 ### Description
 - Gnome Cleric from Shadesburry Initiative
 - 4th year Diplomacy student in Elkenval
-- long wavy red hair that's plain, Pale Blue eyes, and Tan skin
+- shoulder length straight brunette hair that's well kept, Pale Blue eyes, and Tan skin
 - Is Modern and Destructive, and has Clarity as their ideal

 ### Organizations